s-muhammadkamran/web-scrapping/README.md

 # web-scrapping
-A Python web scrapper, reads and scrape a web site with multiple pages and store the scraped data on a csv and excel file
+A Python web scrapper, reads and scrape all the quotes from https://quotes.toscrape.com/ and store the scraped data on a csv and excel file